bucs110a0spring22/ch-5-lab-cmaier13/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
-What did you clean up?:
+What did you clean up?: Added docstrings and fixed arguments.

-Summary of function(s) added:
+Summary of function(s) added: The function added is called drawStar and is implemented in the playDarts function.
+This function calls for a star (with a different color for each side) to be drawn if a player wins the dart game.
+If there is a tie, no star is drawn.

-Summary of Feature Added:
+Summary of Feature Added: The first feature added is a second smaller circle within the original circle.
+When a dart lands inside this smaller circle, the turtle shape is changed to a circle and the color purple and it leaves a stamp where the dart hit.
+Along with this, a message stating "So close to the bullseye!" is printed for the user to see.
+The second feature added was the drawStar function which draws a star.

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None.

 ## REFERENCES:
- < List any outside resources used >
+ None.

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None.